 Shadowrun averts this, adding increasing wound penalties to all actions after the character is down to about half health.

 The pilot hitpoint system seems to play it straight at first, until you get to the consciousness system.
-As you take damage, it becomes easier for your pilot to slip into unconsciousness.
+As you take damage, it becomes harder and harder for your pilot to keep conscious after taking more injuries.
 So while you can technically fight at full power with only one HP left, you'll probably fall unconscious long before that happens.

 Played straight with Powered Armor units, however.
 You can strip all the armor off a trooper, but until you take out that last damage box representing the trooper himself, he fights at full power.